Intrauterine device: History

 The first IUD was developed in 1909 by the German physician Richard Richter of Waldenburg.
 Unlike modern intrauterine devices, early interuterine (from Latin inter-, meaning "between", as opposed to intra-) devices crossed both the vagina and the uterus, causing a high rate of pelvic inflammatory disease.

 Ernst Gräfenberg, another German physician (after whom the G-spot is named), created the first Ring IUD, Gräfenberg's ring, made of silver filaments.
 His work was suppressed during the Nazi regime, when contraception was considered a threat to Aryan women.
-He moved to the United States, where his colleagues H. Hall and M. Stone took up his work after his death and created the stainless steel Hall-Stone Ring.
+In 1935, Gräfenberg, who was Jewish, was in jail in Berlin and Margaret Sanger paid a ransom to have him released.
+He moved to the United States and opened a private practice in New York, New York.
+His colleagues H. Hall and M. Stone took up his work after his death and created the stainless steel Hall-Stone Ring.

-Jack Lippes helped begin the increase of IUD use in the United States in the late 1950s.
+Dr. Jack Lippes helped begin the increase of IUD use in the United States in the late 1950s.
 In this time, thermoplastics, which can bend for insertion and retain their original shape, became the material used for first-generation IUDs.
 Lippes also devised the addition of the nylon string to facilitate IUD removal.
+Lippes and his friend Paul Bronnenkant, a plastics developer, crafted the first Lippes Loop in Bronnenkant's kitchen, heating and molding the plastic on cookie sheets in the oven.
 His trapezoid-shaped Lippes Loop IUD became one of the most popular first-generation IUDs.
 In the following years, many different-shaped plastic IUDs were invented and marketed.
 One of these first-generation IUDs was the Dalkon Shield, whose poor design caused bacterial infection and led to thousands of lawsuits.
 Although it was removed from the market, the Dalkon Shield had a lasting, negative impact on IUD use and reputation in the United States.

 The invention of the copper IUD in the 1960s introduced the capital T-shaped design used by most modern IUDs.
 U.S. physician Howard Tatum determined this shape would work better with the space of the uterine cavity.
 He predicted this would reduce rates of IUD expulsion.
 Further, Tatum and Chilean physician Jaime Zipper discovered that copper could be an effective spermicide and developed the first copper IUD.
-Improvements by Tatum led to the creation of the TCu380A (ParaGard), which is currently the preferred copper IUD.
+Improvements by Tatum led to the creation of the TCu380A (ParaGard), which is the preferred copper IUD since 1997.

 The hormonal IUD was also invented in the 1960s and 1970s with the goal of mitigating the increased menstrual bleeding associated with copper and inert IUDs.
 The first model, Progestasert, lasted for one year of use and was quickly discontinued.
 The Mirena hormonal IUD was released in 1976.